Larger plants are more competitive

 It turns out that (very) large AD plants are more competitive (CapEx decrease per Nm3 of biomethane) and needs less tie-in points for grid injection which is a good point for biomethane development.
 Recently, CIP and its partners disclosed the biomethane platform Greengate Biogas for the construction of 7 plants of 250 GWh/y of biomethane capacity in Ireland.
 Do you think this will be the standard from now on?

-• Natalia updated 2 months ago 1 Member · 2 Replies
+• Natalia updated 4 months, 3 weeks ago 1 Member · 2 Replies

 • Natalia